-Refugee individuals and families carry with them vulnerability, potential post-traumatic stress as well as strengths and stories of resilience.
-This workshop provides an overview of the way trauma affects individuals and families physically, psychologically, socially and spiritually.
-Impact and recovery from the migration experience will be examined through a neuro-psychological lens as well as a meaning-making lens to identify key areas helpers can focus their support.
-Participants will be given an opportunity to understand their own response as helpers to working with refugees and trauma so they are better equipped to enhance refugees’ capacities to recover, adapt and flourish in the next phase of their lives.
+Refugee individuals and families carry with them vulnerability, potential post-traumatic stress, as well as strengths and stories of resilience.
+This workshop provides an overview of the way trauma affects individuals and families emotionally, psychologically, physically, and spiritually.
+A framework which describes different stages in the process of regulating and resolving the impact of trauma is reviewed, while protective steps for enhancing helper wellbeing will also be provided.
+Participants will learn key principles and strategies for working with refugees and trauma, and be better equipped to enhance refugees’ capacities to recover, adapt, and flourish in the next phase of their lives.

 About This Workshop

 - Types of Trauma – Developmental, Shock, Relational, Intergenerational

 - Trauma – Immediate Symptoms and Impact

 - The Impact of Trauma on the Body and the Brain